 The application cycle for the CVS Health Minority Scholarship for Pharmacy Students program is now closed.
 Meet the recipients of the 2023 scholarship.

-The CVS Health Minority Scholarship for Pharmacy Students will consist of five scholarships given to outstanding underrepresented minority students accepted into a PharmD program for the 2019–2020 academic year OR currently enrolled in their first (P1) year of the professional phase of the PharmD program during the 2018–2019 academic year.
+The CVS Health Minority Scholarship for Pharmacy Students will be awarded to five outstanding underrepresented minority (URM) students who have been accepted into a Doctor of Pharmacy (PharmD) program for the 2023-2024 (next) academic year OR were enrolled in their first (P1) year of the professional phase of the PharmD degree program during the 2022-2023 (current) academic year.
+URM pharmacy students are identified as Black or African American, Hispanic or Latino, American Indian, Native Hawaiian, and/or Pacific Islander students who are U.S. citizens or permanent residents.
 Selected awardees must demonstrate leadership, academic success, and a commitment to advancing the profession of pharmacy and patient care.
-Each recipient will receive a single $8,000 scholarship.
+Each awardee will receive a single $8,000 scholarship.